varocketry/guitar-mastery-hub/public/lessons/lesson_002_third_chord_d_major.md

 **Solutions**:

 **Solution 1: Check finger angles**
-- ✅ All three fingers should come down at steep angles (on tips)
+- âœ… All three fingers should come down at steep angles (on tips)
-- ✅ If fingers are too flat, they'll take up too much space
+- âœ… If fingers are too flat, they'll take up too much space
-- ✅ Arch your fingers more - imagine you're holding a small ball
+- âœ… Arch your fingers more - imagine you're holding a small ball

 **Solution 2: Spread fingers apart**
-- ✅ Don't bunch fingers together
+- âœ… Don't bunch fingers together
-- ✅ Leave a tiny space between each finger
+- âœ… Leave a tiny space between each finger
-- ✅ Think of fingers as three separate units, not one chunk
+- âœ… Think of fingers as three separate units, not one chunk

 **Solution 3: Finger fitness**
-- ✅ Practice finger independence exercises:
+- âœ… Practice finger independence exercises:
   - Hold hand up, spread fingers wide, hold for 10 seconds
   - Repeat 5 times daily
-- ✅ Your hand will quickly adapt and become more flexible
+- âœ… Your hand will quickly adapt and become more flexible

 **Solution 4: Alternative finger placement**
-- ✅ Some people use: index-middle-pinky (instead of index-middle-ring)
+- âœ… Some people use: index-middle-pinky (instead of index-middle-ring)
-- ✅ Try it if the standard fingering is very uncomfortable
+- âœ… Try it if the standard fingering is very uncomfortable
-- ✅ But try to stick with index-middle-ring if possible (it's standard for a reason)
+- âœ… But try to stick with index-middle-ring if possible (it's standard for a reason)

 ---